 The judge or magistrate might recommend mediation.
 The parties can agree to that and try to solve their problem by coming to an agreement with a mediator’s help.
 If both parties don’t agree to mediation, the hearing will begin;

 Either party could ask to remove the case to the regular district court.
 To remove the case, you must file a Demand and Order For Removal, Small Claims in the court where the case was filed;

 The hearing could start.
-The plaintiff will get to present his or her case first.
-Then the defendant presents his or her case.
+The Plaintiff will get to present their case first.
+Then the Defendant presents their case.